jhasatyam18/ransomeware/public/mkdocs/MKDOCS.md

 -   To generate Markdown file of the word document use pandoc command : pandoc -f docx -t markdown_mmd --toc --toc-depth=2 --extract-media=. -s Datamotive-User-Guide_1_2.docx -o index.md

+-   In markdown file (index.md) remove all content before #Introduction and add ##(double hash) to arrange table of content.

+-   First, delete the docs folder and commit the changes.
+Then, add the new docs folder using the force add command (git add -f docs), and commit it.

 # Run and build the documentation

 -   For seeing the documentation locally run